Nicaragua Passport Ranking

-The Nicaraguan passport currently ranks on the 41st place according to the Guide visa index.
+The Nicaraguan passport currently ranks on the 41st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 129 countries.
 Nicaraguan passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, Russia, Turkey and the entire European Union.
 Nicaraguan citizens do however require a visa to enter about 97 destinations in the world.
 Some countries where a visa is required are China, India and the USA.
 This high visa requirement results in a medium mobility score.

 The Republic of Nicaragua consists of 15 departments.
 It is located in Central America.
 The nation’s neighboring countries are Costa Rica and Honduras.
 The most important departments are Managua, Matagalpa and León.
 The nation has a surface area of 130,375 square kilometers.
 It is therefore the largest country in Central America.
 Nicaragua has wide coastal plains with central interior mountains.
 Its climate varies between tropical to cooler type highland climate in the mountains.